 6. Plan for End of Life

 Planning for the end of your life is not easy for anyone.
-When patients have these conversations with their family, they are ultimately encouraged to make the most of their time and determine their priorities.
+Dr. Cen believes that when patients have these conversations with their family, they are ultimately encouraged to make the most of their time and determine their priorities.
 The key is knowing what you want out of life.

 If living the life you want is more important than living as long as possible — if quality is more important than quantity — then you can work with your doctor to design a care plan that can slow the progression of disease.
 For some people, living a higher quality but shorter life is a tradeoff worth making.

-Assisting patients in living the life they love is a crucial part of treating heart failure.
+Like her colleagues at AdventHealth, Dr. Cen has learned that helping patients live the life they love is a crucial part of treating heart failure.
 AdventHealth believes expert heart care should be paired with a concern for helping patients achieve feeling whole through emotional and spiritual health.